-At QVCC, ultimate responsibility to initiate a timely warning lies with the Interim CEO.
-The Dean of Academic Student Affairs, Assoc Dean of Student Services, and the Building Maintenance Supervisor also have the authority to initiate a timely warning in the absence of the CEO.
-Should an actual event occur, any of these authorized officials who are on campus at the time will gather to determine whether a timely warning should be issued.
-Depending upon the nature of the event, this decision may be made internally, or input may be required from third-party emergency response personnel (e.g., State Police, Fire Department, and EMS Services).
+At QVCC, ultimate responsibility to initiate a timely warning lies with the CEO, Dean of Academic Affairs and Student Services, Associate Dean of Campus Operations, and Building Maintenance Supervisor also have the authority to initiate a timely warning in the absence of the CEO.
+If an event occurs, any of these authorized officials who are on campus at the time will gather to determine whether a timely warning should be issued.
+Depending upon the nature of the event, this decision may be made internally, or input may be required from third-party emergency response personnel (e.g. State Police, Fire Department, and Ambulance Service).
 A number of factors will be considered prior to issuing a timely warning; primary among them will be the nature of the crime, the level of continuing danger to the campus community, and the possible risk that issuing a warning will compromise law enforcement efforts.

 The actual timely warning will be issued via a variety of methods, depending upon the circumstances of the emergency.
 The most frequently used notification method is the College's emergency text messaging system.
 Though the QVCC has the ability to segment emergency messages to subsets of the College population, The College chooses to send all timely notification text messages to all users.
 Other methods that may be employed to issue timely notifications include emergency phone notifications, campus e-mail, announcements over the College's phone system, announcements over the fire alarm system, emergency posting on the College website, and posting on the College's electronic sign.
 The content of a timely warning will vary depending upon the triggering event.
 At minimum the warning will include a description of the event, what people should do, and any areas of the campus that should be avoided.